os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/simple-threads.md

 ## First compile and test run

-In the terminal, navigate to the `threads-and-synchronization/higher-grade` directory.
+In the terminal, navigate to the `higher-grade` directory.
 Use make to compile.

 ``` text